tvillalbac/blog/_posts/2023-05-12-how-to-fix-up-unreal-engine-5-redirectors-cpp.md

 }
 ```

-To make use of the UEditorAssetLibrary for loading the paths passed to the function, we need to include the header EditorAssetLibrary.h and the module EditorScriptingUtilities in our project or plugin as we explained in <a href="https://tvillalbac.github.io/blog/how-to-fix-up-unreal-engine-5-redirectors-cpp/#use-redirectors-fixer-blueprint/#including-assettools-module-in-our-project-or-plugin/">Including AssetTools module in our project or plugin</a> but replacing AssetTools by EditorScriptingUtilities.
+To make use of the UEditorAssetLibrary for loading the paths passed to the function, we need to include the header EditorAssetLibrary.h and the module EditorScriptingUtilities in our project or plugin  .Build.cs file as we explained in <a href="https://tvillalbac.github.io/blog/how-to-fix-up-unreal-engine-5-redirectors-cpp/#use-redirectors-fixer-blueprint/#including-assettools-module-in-our-project-or-plugin/">Including AssetTools module in our project or plugin</a> but adding EditorScriptingUtilities.

 In our function, first, we create an array of UObjectRedirectors to store the paths corresponding to a redirector.